taxshack/cr9-runtime-installer/README.md

 - The goal is to restore runtime functionality on modern Windows systems (Win10/Win11)

 > **Note:** This package targets the Crystal Reports runtime embedded with Visual Studio .NET 2003.
-> It has been tested with the Academic and Professional Editions.
 > It has not been tested against the full standalone Crystal Reports 9 installation, though it may still work in those environments depending on how reports were authored and deployed.

 > **Compatibility:** To the best of our knowledge, this installer does not conflict with other installed versions of Crystal Reports.